ckiee/logiops/README.md

 Logiops is an unofficial userspace driver for Logitech mice and keyboard.
-`ckiee/logiops` is a **temporary** fork of the original [`PixlOne/logiops`](https://github.com/PixlOne/logiops) repository which was abandoned from a year.
+`ckiee/logiops` is a **temporary** fork of the original [`PixlOne/logiops`](https://github.com/PixlOne/logiops) repository which was abandoned for about a year.
 I (ckie) emailed PixlOne and they're just on a (long) break, so this repository shouldn't last long in [this state](https://github.com/PixlOne/logiops/issues/348).

 This is currently only compatible with HID++ \>2.0 devices.